Keep Going - La Historia Continúa

 Passion 1975 Lithography by Luis Caballero

 In the year 2000, the Botero Museum in Bogota would open its doors and I would frequent it with an almost religious devotion.
+I was at the age of effervescence and heat.
+Everything erotic called to me.
+I had read Sade, seen Pasolini’s films, and misinterpreted the Bible years ago, but art has always been something else.

 The room dedicated to Luis Caballero was my favorite and in that place I would write things like this…